 Roofing Tear-off Dumpster Sizing by Squares

 How big a container do you actually need for a roof tear-off in Jersey City?
-Square count is the standard: a single square of asphalt shingles typically equals two-thirds of a cubic yard.
-Our low-wall roll-off is a 20-yard container; it handles the tonnage for most homes in Hudson without exceeding legal road weight limits.
+Most pros use this rule: one square of asphalt shingles occupies two-thirds of a cubic yard.
+Our low-wall 20-yard roll-off handles the tonnage; it keeps your site clean, and it fits within Hudson, where space is tight.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Jersey City residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.